windowsgamessamples/UnityPorting/README.md

 - Make sure you build out from Unity as above "Building to Windows Store App from Unity"
 - Ensure PlatfomerWindows is set as the startup project
+- Ensure that configuration for the build matches your target device (e.g. Master | x86)
 - Then simply F5 the solution and it shoudl run!

 ### Running the Windows Phone App